adamsk34/Tom-Chatbot/README.md

 By default Tom writes in his world model that he likes you and that the two of you are friends.
 Which I think is very cute.

-Using proper punctuation helps him understand what you are ssaying but it isn't always necessary.
+Using proper punctuation helps him understand what you are saying but it isn't always necessary.

 Tom can only process one thing being said at a time.
-If you say "I am fine, how are you?", Tom with only be able to process one of those two statements.
+If you say "I am fine, how are you?", Tom will only be able to process one of those two statements.
 This is a serious problem but will change soon.